 You may be reading this article because you’ve been considering leaving your abusive partner.
 You daydream about a life without them and for a moment, you feel a small shimmer of hope.

-But that small shimmer went away, didn’t it, when you remembered the reality of it all?
+But that small shimmer fades quickly, doesn’t it, when you remember the reality of it all?

 They’ve been abusing you for so long, you settle back into believing you will never win.